GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Magic Method
-Magic method is a special method which has Double UNDERscores(dunder) on both side of its name.
-These method generally represents operator, and are used when overloading operator to modify the operator's functionality.
+A magic method is a special method that has Double UNDERscores(dunder) on both sides of its name.
+These methods generally represent operators and are used to overload operators to modify their functionality.

-Previously encountered `__init__` method used for instance initialization is one of the widely used magic method.
+The `__init__` method used for instance initialization is one of the widely used magic methods.
 More can be seen on the table below:

 | OPERATOR | NAME           | MAGIC METHOD               |
 |----------|----------------|----------------------------|